 As a thirty-something legislator Nguyen said, "I'm one of the youngest people in the state house.
 I think the average age is 60 years old."

 "We want to get younger people involved.
-We want to get younger people into politics," she said, following up with a challenge: "This year one [newly-elected member of Congress] is only 24 years old.
+We want to get younger people into politics," she said, following up with a challenge: "This year one of my colleagues in the State House is only 24 years old.
 So you guys have about, what, six years left?"

 OTHER RECENT STORIES

 Graduates "You are the Masters of Your Own Destinies"

 Sathvik Sudireddy '15 offered words of comfort and inspiration at Brooks' annual Sixth-Form Induction Dinner